 Calculating an ETR is always a challenge, and ETRs will almost always evolve over the course of an event, as the extent of required repairs becomes clearer and the workload is balanced against the available crew resources.
 In the context of a routine day or a minor storm event, PSEG Long Island uses some rules of thumb to initially set ETRs, and then works to update those as the event unfolds and more information is known.
-These blue sky rules of thumb are to provide a 2-hour ETR to a customer whose outage is caused by a feeder lockout and a 4-hour ETR to a customer fuse or branch line outage.
+These blue sky rules of thumb are to provide a 2-hour ETR to a customer whose outage is caused by a feeder lockout and a 4-hour ETR to a customer whose outage is caused by a customer fuse or branch line outage.